Customer Service in Spain – FYI, it’s not the world’s greatest

 Or maybe, people in Spain just aren’t too friendly with strangers.

 I know there’s a stereotype about Spanish people being “so open and friendly”.
 Personally, I don’t buy it.
-Maybe if you meet some people in a nightclub and it seems like you’re friends from the get-go, you could develop that idea.
+Maybe if you’re here as a tourist and you meet some people in a nightclub and it seems like you’re friends from the get-go, you could develop that idea.
 But I’ve been around for a while and I’m still not convinced.

 customer service in Spain